+Done with my band The Lucies/i>.
 An early 90s live (and unusually mellow) version of a song I wrote about someone who wasn’t called Jacqueline.
-In fact, while writing the song its working title was “Marigold Says” until I settled on “Jacqueline” because (a) it scans and (b) the only Jacqueline I knew was Jackie Foster at school, and I quite fancied her. (“Caroline” was another possibility, as it also scanned and I fancied Caroline Fowles, but that bastard Lou Reed had already recorded “Caroline Says”.)
+In fact, while writing the song its working title was “Marigold Says” until I settled on “Jacqueline” because (a) Marigold sounds like a name a farmer woulpd giove a cow, and (b) “Jacqueline” scans.
+The only Jacqueline I knew was Jackie Foster at school, and I quite fancied her, but the song wasn’t written for her. (“Caroline” was another possibility, as it also scanned and I fancied Caroline Fowles, but that bastard Lou Reed had already recorded “Caroline Says”.)

 Jaqueline wants, so Jacqueline gets.